Definition

 - Reducing waste: We can reduce our environmental footprint by using fewer resources and producing less waste

 - Reusing materials: Materials that are still in good condition can be reused.
-This means we don’t have to produce new materials from scratch every time we need them
+This means we don’t have to produce new materials from scratch every time we need them.
+This starts with the proper collection and disposal of waste, which Melbourne rubbish removal experts can help with.

 - Recycling materials: When a material reaches the end of its useful life, it can be recycled into new products or raw materials for other industries

-- Renewable energy: Renewable energy sources should be used because they do not pollute or deplete natural resources like fossil fuels do.
+- Renewable energy: We should use renewable energy sources because they do not pollute or deplete natural resources like fossil fuels.

 Circular Economy vs. Linear Economy